The Sad Gospel of Charles Dickens

-While Ebenezer’s acts of repentance and benevolence in Dickens’ famous story is touching, when seen in light of this children’s prayer, it reveals Dickens’ man-centered understanding of the gospel.
+While Ebenezer’s acts of repentance and benevolence in Dickens’ famous story are touching, when seen in light of this children’s prayer, it reveals Dickens’ sad work-based understanding of the gospel.

 The good news of the gospel is that we can never deserve God’s love, but while we were yet sinners, Christ died for the ungodly, even children with messy fly swatters.
 Shoot, I used to pull the wings off flies when I was a kid.
 I’m glad the gospel isn’t contingent upon our perfect treatment of insects.
 I won’t even mention what I used to use a magnifying glass for, but just know I took it upon myself to regulate the ant population in my childhood hometown.